StormFireFox1/Refuge/content/post/2018-09-28-adventures-in-privacy.md

 ## A little detour from passwords to DigiSparks

-> The easiest way to remember a password is to have some other device remember it for you.
+> _"The easiest way to remember a password is to have some other device remember it for you."_
 >
 > -Me, when too lazy to remember a password

 I mean, I had a point.
 But not too much of one.
-In hindsight, it would've been better if I just never did this, but you never know.
+In hindsight, it would've been better if I just never did this, but I am young, I can make mistakes.
 I very quickly had my eyes set on a particular device that could solved my problem, called [DigiSpark](http://digistump.com/products/1).
 A DigiSpark is a little ATTiny85 circuit with a USB on it that you can program just like an Arduino.
 It's *super cheap* (just $8) and you can use for some pretty fun stuff.
 For instance, you can program it to act like a Human Interface Device, which can *send keystrokes to the computer*.
 You can